Fall Protection Strategies For Steel Tile Co Standing Seam Roofs

 Steel Tile Co.
 Nail Strip Panels (Ridge Pro Only)

 The Nailstrip system offers a sleek, concealed-fastener appearance for residential and commercial builds.
 These 16" wide panels feature a 1.5-inch seam height and an integrated fastener flange.
 While Nailstrip provides superior weather protection and a lifespan exceeding 50 years, the roll-forming process for the fastener-flange rib can vary.
-These variations can create compatibility issues with seam-mounted anchors.
 See the Roof Anchor Compatibility Chart for Steel Tile Company Nail Strip Standing Seam Panels.

-Due to the variations in Nailstrip rib profiles, we do not recommend using seam-mounted anchors for fall arrest on this specific panel.
-Instead, you must use The Ridge Pro® Steep Assist as part of your fall protection strategy.
-The Ridge Pro® hooks securely over the roof peak, providing a 5,000-lb certified anchor point that does not rely on the fastener flange for strength.
-This solution ensures workers remain 100% tied off while preserving the roof's aesthetic and structural integrity, especially on pitches between 6:12 and 12:12.
+• Ridge Pro Recommendation: You must use The Ridge Pro Steep Assist as the primary fall protection strategy for Nailstrip.
+It hooks securely over the roof peak, providing a 5,000-lb certified anchor point that does not rely on the fastener flange for strength.
+This is essential for pitches between 6:12 and 12:12 to ensure immediate compliance with tie-off.

 Standing Seam Metal Roof Anchor Panel Compatibility Chart For Steel Tile Company